Clements Gap Sustainable Communities Fund

 - the environment.

-To be eligible, any proposed project or initiative must:
+To be eligible, the proposed project or initiative must:

 - Not be for the private gain of particular individuals